Tridz5m/TRIDZ_DELVEH/README.md

 # TRIDZ_DELVEH
-Simple script to delete vehicles.
+Simple fivem script to delete vehicles.

 You can change the command in line 1.